Cat Cat Village Sapa Vietnam: A Complete Guide

 In the display area of the center, you can see how H’mong people make traditional handicraft products.

-There are costumes and handbags from brocade, or silver and bronze jewelry such as rings, bracelets, necklaces, etc.
+There are costumes and handbags from brocade, silver, and bronze jewelry such as rings, bracelets, necklaces, etc.

 Watch the traditional dance

-Cat Cat village not only attracts visitors with its natural landscape but also with the unique and diverse traditional culture of H’Mong ethnic people.
+Cat Cat village attracts visitors with its natural landscape and the unique and diverse traditional culture of H’Mong ethnic people.

-You’ll get an excellent opportunity to experience, discover customs, religious beliefs of the people, and immerse in the gentle dances.
+You’ll get an excellent opportunity to experience, discover the people’s customs and religious beliefs, and immerse in the gentle dances.

 There’s free performance frequently at the center house, so don’t forget to check it out.